-In order to have a TPC active only during well defined collision events, a gating grid is installed between the Frisch grid and the drift In its closed state, the gating grid region. prevents positive ion feedback from the avalanche region near the sense wires into the drift volume.
-The gating grid is opened for about 20 μs by the event trigger.
-When open, all gating grid wires are at the same potential (-180V).
-The closed state is obtained by applying different voltages to adjacent wires (-100V and -260V), thereby creating an electrostatic field that renders the gate opaque to the passage of charged particles.
-The gating grid pulser circuit used to switch between the states follows closely the design developed for the NA49 and ALICE experiments [10].
+In order to have a TPC active only during welldefined collision events, a gating grid is installed between the Frisch grid and the drift region.
+In its closed state, the gating grid prevents positive ion feedback from the avalanche region near the sense wires into the drift volume.
+The gating grid is opened for about 20 μm by the event trigger.
+When open, all gating grid wires are at the same potential (-180 V).
+The closed state is obtained by applying different voltages to adjacent wires (-100 and-260 V), thereby creating an electrostatic field that renders the gate opaque to the passage of charged particles.
+The gating grid pulser circuit used to switch between the states follows closely the design developed for the NA49 and ALICE experiments [9].
 Oscillations are minimized by adapting the pulser impedance to that of the HV cable and the TPCs.
 Special care was necessary to insure the best grounding of all connections to the TPC.
 All high voltage is set through filters that in practice are AC-grounds for high frequencies.

-The charge collected on the TPC pads is amplified and integrated by a low-noise, low-input impedance charge sensitive preamplifier followed by a shaping amplifier.
+The charge collected on the TPC pads is amplified and integrated by a low-noise, low-input impedance charge-sensitive preamplifier followed by a shaping amplifier.
 The pulse height and the time history of the pad signal covering the maximal drift time are fed to a switched capacitor array analog memory clocked at 10 MHz.
-Those functions are achieved by the Front End Electronic cards obtained from the STAR collaboration [11].
-Each card holds 2x16 preamplifier and shaping amplifier channels and stores signal in 100 ns time bins.
+These